Syphon/Java/README.md

 * Generate the headers by running the script native_src/gen_headers.sh

-* Compile the XCode Project to build the native JSyphon JNI libray, named "libJSyphon.jnilib", which includes the Syphon framework, and the JNI code to run in your java app.
+* Compile the XCode project located inside JSyphon/native_src in order to build the native JSyphon JNI libray, named "libJSyphon.jnilib", which includes the Syphon framework, and the JNI code to run in your java app.
 The compiled "libJSyphon.jnilib" is copied into the "native_libs" folder, where you can then load it in Java using System.load or System.loadLibrary depending on your path setups.
 We suggest System.loadLibrary.

 * To experiment with the JSyphon examples, we provide an Eclipse project which you can import into your workspace, and experiment with "ServerTest.java" and "ClientTest.java".